-Interior woods such as wooden kitchen and bathroom worktops are subject to daily aggressions such as splashes of water, fatty or acidic foods, scratches and many others.
+Interior woods such as wooden kitchen and bathroom worktops are subject to daily wear and tear such as splashes of water, fatty or acidic foods, scratches and many others.
 We often forget to protect them or we don't know which product to use.
 A stain then penetrates the wood and irreparably changes its appearance.
 It is very difficult to remove because it becomes embedded in the wood.
-To avoid this inconvenience, it is advisable to protect your wooden worktop.
+To avoid this misfortune, it is advisable to protect your wooden worktop.
 Today, there are many products available: varnishes, oils, waxes...
 You may be wondering which product to use to protect a wooden worktop.
 To help you, we will explain which product to use to protect your wooden worktop.
 We will explain the three-step procedure to effectively protect your wood: use a hard base for the worktop, apply a varnish to waterproof the wooden worktop and then we will finish by maintaining the wooden worktop on a daily basis.
-With the application of these tips you will keep your wood as good as new.
+By sticking of these tips you will keep your wood as good as new.

 If you have a rough wooden worktop, you need to dust it off carefully.
 A light sanding will produce a perfectly smooth and even surface.